Notable People

 Dean Kremer entered the AmazingJews archive through a crisis story.

 The old post focused on the strain of pitching for Baltimore while family members in Israel were living through war.
-That was a real and serious moment.
+That was a serious moment.
 It was also too narrow to explain why Kremer belongs in a durable library.
 His significance is not limited to one week of emotional attention.
 It rests on what kind of player he became and what kind of baseball identity he made ordinary.

-He was not simply a symbolic player
+He was more than a symbolic player

 Kremer's official MLB biography gives the basic outline.
 He was born in Stockton, California, on January 7, 1996, attended San Joaquin Delta College and UNLV, was drafted by the Dodgers in 2016, and made his major league debut with the Orioles on September 6, 2020.
 The same official bio notes the fact that has followed him throughout his career: he became the first Israeli drafted by a Major League club when the Padres selected him in 2015, even though he did not sign that year.